justyden/Harmony_Groups/README.md

 ### User Manual
 - Login screen
   - Start by typing in the correct user information into the login page.
 If entered incorrectly a prompt will pop up stating that and you will be asked to try again.
   - All of the user information can be found in src/Database.txt, and each user is supplied a userID and a username.
 To check to see if a user is in a certain group you can either switch each gruop when logged in to check or check within Database.txt and see if their userID is a participant in that respective group.
+The first user can enter all groups, which is good for testing.
   - <img src="images/login_screen.png" alt="Login Screen" width="500" height="250"/>
 - Main application
   - Upon successful login the user is greeted with a default layout for the application.
 The user must first choose a group from the combobox near the bottom of the screen.